 Procedures for testing firelines shall be as described above for hydrostatic tests and per Section 10.22 for bacteriological tests.
-The testing limits of the portion of the fireline owned and maintained by the District shall end at a temporary blow-off installed on the fireline, inside the Double Check Detector Assembly (DCDA) vault
+The testing limits of the portion of the fireline owned and maintained by the District shall end at a temporary blow-off installed on the fireline, inside the Double Check Detector Assembly (DCDA) vault.

-Testing of the private fire line between the DCDA vault and the building shall be per the Fire Marshall's requirements.
+Testing of the private fire line between the DCDA vault and the building shall be responsibility of the Fire Marshall and their requirements.